Hip-hop therapy

-Hip Hop Therapy (HHT) is a contemporary approach in mental health treatment that takes into account the profound impact of Hip Hop culture and its capacity to promote individual and communal transformation.
-Dr. Edgar Tyson (1963-2018) coined the term and created the foundational model in 1996, and Hip Hop therapy has evolved into a conceptual framework with significant global resonance.
+Hip-hop therapy (HHT) is a contemporary approach in mental health treatment that takes into account the profound impact of hip-hop culture and its capacity to promote individual and communal transformation.
+Dr. Edgar Tyson (1963-2018) coined the term and created the foundational model in 1996.
+Hip Hop therapy has evolved into a conceptual framework with significant global resonance.
 HHT refers to the purposeful use of Hip Hop culture by a mental health professional within the context of the therapeutic relationship.
 The approach embodies a wide array of interventions that mix the inherently cathartic components of the culture with well-established treatment models, from music therapy, poetry therapy and other expressive therapies to cognitive behavioral therapy and narrative therapy.
-Hip Hop therapy is a culturally relevant remix of therapeutic conceptions that revitalizes the many merits of established forms that have traditionally overlooked disenfranchised populations.
+Hip-hop therapy is a culturally relevant remix of therapeutic conceptions that revitalizes the many merits of established forms, including psychiatry, that have traditionally overlooked disenfranchised populations.